-Hong Kong's No. 2 official resigns; leadership bid expected
+Hong Kong's No. 2 official resigns, plans leadership bid

-HONG KONG (AP) — Hong Kong’s No. 2 government official resigned on Thursday in what is widely seen as preparation for a bid for the southern Chinese city’s top leadership job.
+HONG KONG (AP) — Hong Kong’s No. 2 government official said Thursday that she was resigning to prepare for a leadership bid for the southern Chinese city’s top job.

-Chief Secretary Carrie Lam tendered her resignation to Chief Executive Leung Chun-ying, who in turn submitted it to Beijing, the Hong Kong government said in a statement.
-Lam will be on leave from Friday.
+Chief Secretary Carrie Lam said she tendered her resignation to Chief Executive Leung Chun-ying and asked him to submit it to Beijing for approval.

-The labor and welfare secretary, Matthew Cheung Kin-chung, will become acting chief secretary.
+Lam, 59, is the third person to announce plans to join the contest for the job of leading the former British colony, the scene of increasingly bitter political divisions between pro-democracy activists and Beijing loyalists.

-Hong Kong leader Leung is deeply unpopular and announced last month that he won’t seek another term, citing family reasons.
-His five-year term ends in June.
+“There’s only one reason for me to resign at this juncture and that is, if my resignation is approved by the central people’s government, I intend to prepare to contest in the upcoming chief executive election,” Lam said she wrote in her letter.

 Most Read Stories